 The arrow should be pointed away from the fuel tank and toward the carburetor.

-Fuel Lines are Clogged on Your Riding Mower
+Fuel Lines are Clogged

-The sticky substance I referred to earlier can clog your riding mower’s fuel lines.
+The sticky substance I referred to earlier can clog your mower’s fuel lines.
 When this happens, your mower won’t be able to get fuel causing running problems.
 To find it, stop and start the fuel flow as you check each section of your fuel line.

 Repair: Use the fuel shut-off valve located at the bottom of your fuel tank or hose pinch-off pliers to crimp the line and stop the flow.
 When checking a fuel line, disconnect the hose from the end furthest from your fuel tank.